adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 	- LIDAR sensor의 Distance Map에서 **RANSAC**와 **3D adjacency**를 이용하여 지면과 물체를 구분 할수 있다. `The distance map is used to classify parts of the image to ground plane or obstacles using RANSAC and 3D adjacency. `
 	- image patches are classified to different classes by evaluating color histograms, texture descriptors from **Gaussian** and **Garbor filtered** images as well as local binary patterns.

-Resulting in 107 features, each patch is classified by a Multi-Layer-Perceptron to different categories.
+- Resulting in 107 features, each patch is classified by a Multi-Layer-Perceptron to different categories.

-The size of the object determined by the LIDAR obstacle estimationas well as labels from the image analysis are passed into a fuzzy logic frameworkwhich returns three labels – environment, middle high or obstacle.
+- The size of the object determined by the LIDAR obstacle estimation as well as labels from the image analysis are passed into a fuzzy logic frame workwhich returns three labels – environment, middle high or obstacle.

+###### [VBA08]

-The fusionapproach reaches better classification results than the individual sensors.In [VBA08] a framework for self-location and mapping is presented.
+- In [VBA08] a framework for self-location and mapping is presented.

-This approachis based on an occupancy grid that is used to fuse information from RADARand LIDAR.
+This approach is based on an **occupancy grid** that is used to fuse information from RADAR and LIDAR.

 An occupancy grid discretizes the environment space into small twodimensional grid tiles.